lynetteduran/ruby-lightning-talks/gist.md

 Finally, we'll add a route for our Tagged action

 ```
-get 'tagged', to: 'posts#tagged', as: 'tagged'
+get 'tagged', to: 'users#tagged', as: 'tagged'
 ```